bergant/rapiclient/readme.md

 with this functionality. `get_operations` accepts an optional handler function which must accept a httr response object as an argument.

-Some handler functions are already predifined.
+Some handler functions are already predefined.
 For example `content_or_stop` returns a content or throws an exception.